 There are many benefits to using Colorado native plants for home and commercial landscapes.
 They are naturally adapted to Colorado's climates, soils and environmental conditions.
 This means that by choosing native plants gardeners can work with nature, rather than trying to grow plants that are not suited to our local conditions and may prove to be difficult to work with.

 When correctly sited, natives make ideal plants for a sustainable landscape.
 Native species require less external inputs such as water and fertilizer, and are more resistant to pests and disease when the planting site mimics the plant's native habitat.
-Landscape water use accounts for about 55 percent of the residential water used across the state of Colorado, most of which is used on turf.
+Outdoor water use accounts for about 55 percent of the residential water use in the Front Range urban area, most of which is used on turf.
 Planting less-thirsty natives could lessen the burden on our water systems.